Feryel-Ben-Rhaiem/DMML-2022-Zurich/README.md

 ## ▶️  Video

-## 🔗  If you want to run the project on Google Colab:
+## 🔗  If you want to run the project on Google Colab
 Click 👉 [here](https://drive.google.com/drive/folders/1kaYZfzzkylGjUnu4WIGjgQWFR3UUZlCE?usp=sharing) to access the Google Drive folder.

 ## ✅  Voilà!